 Potential Takeovers, Acquisitions or other "Change of Control" Transactions involving CSR

 CSR people must be particularly careful to avoid conflicts of interest and the improper disclosure of confidential information in the case of an approach by a third party ("potential bidder") in relation to the proposed acquisition of the shares in, or any of the businesses of, CSR.
 Such an approach might be made informally (for example by enquiry or overture) and/or through an intermediary or advisor to the potential bidder.

 The CSR Board must be informed of any approach (no matter what the form of the approach) and will establish protocols for CSR's response to the approach.

 Any CSR employee who is approached (even informally) by or on behalf of a potential bidder must:

 - immediately notify his or her manager and CSR's Company Secretary of the approach, including the details of any inducement or incentive offered to that employee or any other CSR person;

 - cease communications with the potential bidder until communication protocols are established and then only if so authorised under those protocols;

 - not provide any corporate information to anyone without the express approval of the CSR Board or the Board's representative and then only on terms approved by the CSR Board; and

-- ensure that the approach is not discussed with customers, suppliers or other employees unless specifically authorised by the CSR Board and then only on terms approved by the CSR Board.
+- ensure that the approach is not discussed with customers, suppliers or other employees unless specifically authorised by the CSR Board (or the Board's representative) and then only on terms approved by the CSR Board.